 Mr. Tate received his B.A. in political science from the University of California, Berkeley, and his J.D. from the Boalt Hall School of Law at the University of California, Berkeley.

-- Represented North American provider of IT solutions and services in series of lawsuits across the U.S. to combat alleged employee and customer raiding activities by competitor.
+- Represented North American provider of IT solutions and services in series of lawsuits across the United States to combat alleged employee and customer raiding activities by competitor.

-- Represented pharmaceutical industry company in trade secrets misappropriation lawsuit against former finance executive.
+- Represented pharmaceutical company in trade secrets misappropriation lawsuit against former finance employee.